 At Balance House, we believe nutrition to be a crucial part of the healing process.
 Studies have shown how much nutrition can help one’s mental state and overall well-being.
-There are many natural ways to help people recover from depression, anxiety, insomnia and substance use disorders.
+There are many natural ways to help people recover from depression, anxiety, insomnia, mental health issues, and substance use disorders.
 We call them the Magical Eight and much of our program is based around these principles.
 Nutrition is at the top of the list.

 - Healthy Human Contact